Dr. Drew's Guide to Jazz Life in Honolulu

 University station KTUH (90.3 FM) plays/ streams jazz at various times.
 Justin James and Ryan Kunimura had a great show on Tuesday mornings that played really hip jazz frontiers.
 [Other alternative: BBC Jazz Player]

-Honolulu doesn't have a great indie jazz record store, but you can find some CDs at Border's.
+Honolulu doesn't have a great indie jazz record store, but you can find some CDs and LPs at Hungry Ear Records in Kailua.
 Also check out the State Public Library System and UH's Sinclair Library.

 Disclaimers: